 - Running leadership development programmes, such as our Diverse Leaders' Programme, for diverse groups.
-Our women's programme has been running for six years and is designed to ensure the pipeline of female talent for senior roles remains strong. - Joining the Women in Finance Charter and setting targets to address gender diversity at Northern Trust.
-We'll continue to focus on activities that will help us to achieve these targets. - Including unconscious bias training for hiring managers and recruiters to address potential bias in our recruitment processes and mandating the slate of candidates we consider for senior roles is diverse.
+Our women's programme has been running for seven years and is designed to ensure the pipeline of female talent for senior roles remains strong. - Joining the Women in Finance Charter and setting targets to address gender diversity at Northern Trust.
+We'll continue to focus on activities that will help us to achieve these targets.
+We met our first target a year early, and then reset our target again to continually raise the bar. - Including unconscious bias training for hiring managers and recruiters to address potential bias in our recruitment processes and mandating the slate of candidates we consider for senior roles is diverse.

-We are pleased to report that our gender pay gaps have reduced in 2020 and are significantly lower than most of our Financial Services' competitors.
+We continue to make progress in closing our gender pay gap and our figures remain lower than most of our Financial Services' competitors.
 However we will continue to strive to further reduce the gap.